|Nutrition Facts (per serving)|

-Tofu and vegetables make for an incredibly healthy vegan dinner, and this extra saucy Asian-inspired tofu stir-fry is just as delicious as it is good for you!
-This tofu stir-fry calls for shiitake mushrooms and snow peas for a healthy high-fiber vegetarian dinner.
-Smothering it all in peanut sauce makes it absolutely delicious.
+Tofu and vegetables make for an incredibly satisfying vegan dinner, and this extra saucy Asian-inspired tofu stir-fry is as delicious as it looks!
+This tofu stir-fry with shiitake mushrooms and snow peas smothered in peanut sauce makes it a vegan umami dream.

 This recipe is vegetarian, vegan, and, if you use a gluten-free tamari soy sauce, it's gluten-free as well.